qwe5590/learngit/readme.txt

 this  is a  test install

-this is one  test oneli script
+this is one  test  script